Abhi044738/Ferb-Latin-translate/README.md

 # Ferb-Latin-translate
-An app created that translate the message into ferb latin language.
+An app created to that translate the message into ferb latin language.